 Does it really matter what breed of dog you get?
 How much influence does the breed of your dog have on his trainability?

 Lots of dog breeds come with some pretty big stereotypes.
 Chihuahuas are yappy and Great Danes are gentle giants, while the German Shepherd is a powerful protector and the Poodle is a primadonna.
 How true are these generalizations?
-In this article, we will explore different groups of dogs, what their main traits are, and how that can influence training.
+In this article, we will explore different AKC breed groups of dogs, what their main traits are, and how that can influence training.

 The first of the groups that we will look at is the toy group.
 These dogs were originally bred to be companions in the home, and that is still where they thrive today.
 This is the only group of breeds where the majority of the dogs are still fulfilling the roles that they were originally intended for.
 With a few exceptions, all of the dogs in these breeds will mature at under 20 pounds.
 This small size leads to a few issues with training.
-The first potential issue is that a small size means a small stomach, and training treats can fill these dogs up very quickly.
+The first potential issue is that a small size means a small stomach, and training treats can fill toy breed dogs up very quickly.
 We can combat this by using very small pieces of food when we train toy dogs, or by using their daily meals as training rewards.
 Another size related issue has to do with potty training.
 These breeds tend to have bladders that are on the smaller side, and they can take longer to reach a point where they can hold it for extended periods of time.

 The hounds are quite a crew!
 All hounds were originally bred to help in the hunt for various types of game.
 Hounds fall into two different categories, the sighthounds and the scent hounds.
 Just like it sounds, sighthounds were bred to hunt by sight.
 Breeds in this category, such as greyhounds and whippets, are usually very fast and have high prey drive.
 These traits allowed them to be extremely successful as rabbit hunters, but can also make recalls a problem.
 It is very important to start recalls early with these breeds, to reinforce them heavily, and to always be aware of the environment when you are working with them in uncontrolled settings.
 Another interesting tidbit about the sighthounds is that their heads are often more narrow than their necks, so regular buckle collars can slide off with ease.
 Martingale collars, which are a limited slip collar, are an excellent tool to negate this issue.